 The cost of securities of the Funds is determined in the following manner: securities are purchased and sold at a market-traded price to arrive at a value for the position traded.
 The total purchased value represents the total cost of the security to the Fund.
 When additional units of the same security are purchased, the cost of those additional units is added to the total security cost.
-When units of the same security are sold, the proportionate cost of the units of the security sold is deducted from the total security cost.
-If there is a return of capital paid by a security, the amount of this return of capital is deducted from the total security cost.
-This method of tracking security costs is known as "average cost" and the current total for any one security is the "adjusted cost base" or "ACB" of the security.
+When units of the same security are sold, the proportionate cost of the units of the security cost is known as "average cost" and the current total for any one security is the "adjusted cost base" or "ACB" of the security.
 Transaction costs incurred in portfolio transactions are excluded from the average cost of investments and are recognized immediately in Increase (Decrease) in Net Assets Attributable to Holders of Redeemable Units and are presented as a separate expense item in the financial statements.

 The difference between the fair value of securities and their average cost, excluding transaction costs, represents the unrealized appreciation (depreciation) in value of the portfolio investments.
-The applicable period change in unrealized appreciation (depreciation) of investments is included on the Statement of Comprehensive Income.
+The applicable period change in unrealized appreciation (depreciation) of investments is included on the Statements of Comprehensive Income.

 Short-term investments on the Schedule of Investment Portfolio are presented at their amortized cost, which approximates their fair value.
-Accrued interest for bonds is disclosed separately on the Statement of Financial Position.
+Accrued interest for bonds is disclosed separately on the Statements of Financial Position.